go-vela/site/content/templates/overview.md

 Templates can take the form of generalized workflows across repositories or complex workflows like matrices in a single build.

-The following Yaml tags are not valid inside a template pipeline:
+The following YAML tags are not valid inside a template pipeline:

 * `services:`
 * `secrets:`